vhelin/wla-dx/doc/asmdiv.rst

         CHECKSUMSIZE 32*1024  ; Uses the first this-many bytes in checksum ;   calculations (excluding header area)
-        FORCECHECKSUM $1234   ; Forces the checksum to be this value .ENDSMS
+        FORCECHECKSUM $1234   ; Forces the checksum to be this value BASEADDRESS $1FF0     ; Write the header at this address .ENDSMS

 The ``REGIONCODE`` also defines the system: